 The ABI states that insurers pay out £1.8 million a day for escape of water claims³ — and the ABI explicitly recommends getting a professional to install any appliance requiring plumbing.

-The damage from a supply hose failure or a siphoning waste connection is not limited to the machine itself.
-It is floors, ceilings, structural timbers and plasterwork in properties below.
+The damage from a supply hose failure or a siphoning waste connection is rarely limited to the machine itself.
+In Greenwich’s multi-storey housing — converted Victorian terraces with flats above and below in Charlton and Plumstead, mansion blocks in Blackheath, and apartment towers across the Greenwich Peninsula and Thamesmead — water damage typically affects multiple floors, structural timbers and plasterwork in properties below before anyone notices.

 Three things that prevent most appliance-related floods:

-Supply hose replacement every five years — washing machine supply hoses deteriorate from the inside and can fail without visible external warning.
-In Greenwich’s hard water area, this process is accelerated.
+Supply hose replacement every five years — washing machine supply hoses can deteriorate from the inside and may fail without visible external warning.
 If your current hoses are over five years old and you are having a plumber attend for any reason, ask them to inspect and replace if needed.

 What to expect from an appliance installation visit